PathEngine home previous: Representing Regions with Cost to Traversenext: Pathfinding Through Forests

 The 'Thainesford' mesh provided with the SDK provides an example of a mesh representing a ground surface that connects terrain areas with the internal floors of buildings.

-Notice that the terrain part of this mesh doesn't contain any 'internal vertices', but is simply a triangulation of the points at which the buildings connect to the terrain.
+Notice that the terrain part of this mesh doesn't contain any 'internal vertices', and is essentially just a triangulation of the parts of the terrain not cut by building external shapes.

 Terrain layers